qiaosenlin/Android-Calculator/README.md

-# Android-Calculator with basic functions
+# Android-Calculator with basic functions using on phones

 ## connect and test with Android TV box